Featured Comment:

 - ¼ tsp ground black pepper

-- 100 g green cabbage spring cabbage, sweetheart cabbage or similar
+- 100 g green cabbage soft variety like spring, sweetheart cabbage or similar

 - chili threads optional, to garnish